kakzw/TitanicSurvivalSimulator/README.md

 4. Build and run the app on your iOS device or simulator.

 ## App Usage
-1. **Input Passenger Details**
+1. **Create Persona**
    - Provide necessary passenger details such as passenger class, name, age, sex, fare, embarked port etc.
-2. **Simulation**
+2. **Prediction**
-   - Tap the "Predict" button to predict the survival chance based on the provided details.
-   - If changes are made after prediction, press "Predict" again to update the prediction.
+   - When any changes are made to the persona, it updates the survival chance automatically.
 3. **Maze Game**
-   - After the prediction, press "Simulate" button to enter the maze game.
+   - After the prediction, tap "Simulate" button to enter the maze game.
    - Navigate the maze using the provided controls (arrows) to reach the destination.
 4. **Result**
    - Upon completion of the maze, view the result screen to see if the passenger survived.